-Following Jigsaw's grisly demise, Mark Hoffman, the final apprentice to the serial killer is deigned a hero.
-Meanwhile, Agent Strahm continues to track Hoffman while another group of strangers are put through a series of gruesome traps.
+Following Jigsaw's grisly demise, Mark Hoffman is commended as a hero, but Agent Strahm is suspicious, and delves into Hoffman's past.
+Meanwhile, another group of people are put through a series of gruesome tests.

 As a deadly battle rages over Jigsaw's brutal legacy, a group of Jigsaw survivors gathers to seek the support of self-help guru and fellow survivor Bobby Dagen, a man whose own dark secrets unleash a new wave of terror.

 Jeff is an anguished man, who grieves and misses his young son that was killed by a driver in a car accident.
 He has become obsessed for revenge against the man and reckless with his wife and daughter.
 When Dr. Lynn Denlon, who has troubles with her marriage, is abducted by the deranged Jigsaw's apprentice Amanda, she is brought to a gruesome warehouse to keep John Kramer alive in spite of having a terminal brain tumor.
 Amanda puts a necklace gadget full of explosives around Dr. Lynn's neck connected to John Kramer's life support system, and tells her that if he dies the device will explode.
 Meanwhile, Jeff is submitted to a sick game of forgiveness with surprising dark consequences.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 107 of 213 people found this review helpful.

 Was this review helpful to you?

 | Report this